-As Harvard Business Review wrote: “Business leaders are scrambling to adjust to a world few imagined possible just a year ago.
+As Harvard Business Review reported: “Business leaders are scrambling to adjust to a world few imagined possible just a year ago.
 The myth of a borderless world has come crashing down.
 Traditional pillars of open markets—the United States and the UK—are wobbling, and China is positioning itself as globalization’s staunchest defender.”

 We’ll unpack that quote, and more, below.
 For now, the big idea is simple: the shadow of global ecommerce looms too large to ignore.

 The global ecommerce market is expected to total $5.7 trillion in 2022.
 That figure is estimated to grow over the next few years, showing that borderless ecommerce is becoming a profitable option for online retailers.

 Two years ago, only 17.8% of sales were made from online purchases.
 That number is expected to reach 20.8% in 2023, a 2 percentage point increase in ecommerce market share.
 Growth is expected to continue, reaching 23% by 2025, which translates to a 5.2 percentage point increase in just five years.

 Global ecommerce sales growth

 Global retail sales growth will continue to rise and take up more retail market share.
 According to research completed by eMarketer and Statista, online retail sales will reach $6.51 trillion by 2023, with ecommerce websites taking up 22.3% of total retail sales.

 Although retail has had it tough since 2020, every national market covered by eMarketer saw double-digit ecommerce growth.
 The trend continues:

 - Latin America (including Peru, Brazil, Argentina, Chile, Colombia, and Mexico) saw $104 billion in ecommerce sales in 2022, up 22.4% from $85 billion in 2021.